zaoyang/30-days-of-vue/day-18/day-18.md

 # Vue CLI

-Yesterday - we talked about single-file components, the advantages they bring, and how we’re only able to use them with build tools like Webpack.
+Yesterday - we talked about single-file components, the advantages they provide, and how we’re only able to use them with build tools like Webpack.
 Today, we’ll talk about how we can rapidly scaffold a brand new Webpack bundled Vue application with the [**Vue CLI**](https://cli.vuejs.org/guide/) (i.e. the Vue Command Line interface).

 ## The Vue CLI